-For example, suppose you want to limit the filter to include all Listings with a 402 exchange.
-Select Local Number.
-The Filter on Substring dialog box appears.
-Select Include, and then type 402 in the Substring box and click OK.
+For example, suppose you want to limit the filter to include all Listings at your San Antonio Campus, that are in an Import Set named SA.
+Select Import Set.
+The Filter on Import Set dialog box appears.

+Select Include, and then click SA and click OK.
-9. To specify more than one filter criterion, select a logical operator:

-OR-Data containing either or both of the specified filter criteria is included.

-AND-Only data containing both of the specified filter criteria is included.

-- 10. If you select a logical operator, the second Field box becomes editable.
+- 9. To specify more than one filter criterion, select a logical operator: - OR-Data containing either or both of the specified filter criteria is included. - AND-Only data containing both of the specified filter criteria is included. - 10.
+If you select a logical operator, the second Field box becomes editable.
 Repeat steps 7 and 8 to specify the second filter.
-For example, suppose you want also want to specify that the Listings be in the 210 area code.
-Select AND in the logical operator field, and then select Area Code in the second field box and specify 210 as the substring and click OK. - 11.
-To specify additionally filter criteria, you can choose Sub-filter in one or both of the Field boxes.
+For example, suppose you want also want to specify that the Listings be in the IT department.
+Select AND in the logical operator field, and then select Department in the second field box.
+The String Filter dialog box appears.